Kartoffel/NewMessage/README.md

 _Based on [NewPost](https://github.com/bag-man/NewPost) by Owen Garland._

 This script will monitor your reddit inbox, and send push notifications to an IM platform of your choice.
-Currently, Slack, Discord, and Telegram are supported.
+Currently, Slack, Discord, Telegram, and desktop notifications are supported.

 PLEASE NOTE: At the moment this will only notify on new reddit messages, **not** new chats.
 I hope to add support for chats once reddit adds them to its API specs, but for now chats are still an experimental feature.